 Sculptural chairs

-"Portrait of My Mother's Chesterfield Chair"
+„"Portrait of My Mother's Chesterfield Chair"“

-Aagaard Andersen was popular on the art scene and was acquainted with a large number of architects, designers and artists.
-As a founder and member of several artist movements, the designers of his time were in and out of his studio and home, Munkeruphus in the Danish coastal town of Dronningmølle-Hornbæk.
-The area in the northern region of Zeeland had been a popular summer retreat for Danish artists and Designer since the 1930s.
-The architect and Designer PoulHenningsen also had a summer house here.
-And Verner Panton, who was married to Henningsen's stepdaughter in 1950, later bought a summer house in Hornbæk.
+Aagaard Andersen was popular in the art world and acquainted with a wide range of architects, designers, and artists.
+As the founder and member of several artistic movements, the leading figures of his time frequented his studio and home, Munkeruphus, in the Danish coastal town of Dronningmølle-Hornbæk.
+Since the 1930s, the area in northern Zeeland had been a popular summer retreat for Danish artists and designers.
+The architect and designer also maintained a close relationship there.
+Poul Henningsen Here's a summer house.
+And also Verner Panton, who was married to Henningsen's stepdaughter in 1950, later bought a summer house in Hornbæk.

 Danish design scene in the 1950s